 Other risks include:

 RVO may cause other eye problems, such as:

 If you have any of the symptoms above, you should see an eye doctor right away.
 Early treatment is vital to preserving your vision.

 It's important to note that sudden vision loss is not a symptom of RVO.
 If you have sudden vision loss, seek emergency medical treatment.

-Your ophthalmologist will discuss your symptoms and give you a complete eye exam.
-He or she will conduct a number of tests in order to understand the type and severity of the occlusion.
+Your doctor will discuss your symptoms and give you a complete eye exam.

 Common tests your doctor may use include: